QuantEcon/lecture-jax/lectures/aiyagari_jax.md

 import jax.numpy as jnp
 ```

-We can also check the `gpu` hardware we are running on using `nvidia-smi`.
+Let's check the GPU we are running

 ```{code-cell} ipython3
 !nvidia-smi